Volunteer Programs

 SuAsCo CISMA Weed Warrior logo.

 The Weed Warrior Program was developed by the SuAsCo CISMA, an organization aimed at managing and controlling invasive species in the Sudbury, Assabet, and Concord watershed.
 The Land Trust is a host organization for this program and offers Weed Warrior work days on Land Trust properties.
-Participants can be certified and would be able to work on their own or lead a pull event, both at the direction of the Land Trust.
+Participants can become certified and would be able to work on their own or lead a pull event, both at the direction of the Land Trust.
 Participants are also invited to other CISMA Weed Warrior events and trainings in the SuAsCo watershed.
 The program enables individuals to identify and remove invasive species on Land Trust properties.
-More information can be found here.
-Email info@concordland.org if you are interested.

 >>Learn to identify invasive species and their native lookalikes.